joelek/bedrock/readme.md

 The Map type is used to represent associative data.
 Map types are encoded using the tag `08` and encode additional payload data.

 The additional payload data consists of alternating key and value packets concatenated without the use of padding.
 Key packets are always encoded as strings but values may be encoded using any type.

 The packet pairs are stored in the order determined by the sort-order of the payload data of the keys.
+This results in a distinguished encoding with exactly one unique representation making it suitable for cryptographic purposes.

 <pre>
 08 05 04 6E 61 6D 65 05 04 6A 6F 65 6C